-Silva, E.M., V.M.
+Silva, E.M. and V.M.
 Moore.
 2017.
-Cover Crops as an Agroecological Practice on Organic Vegetable Farms in Wisconsin, USA. · January 2017.
+Cover Crops as an Agroecological Practice on Organic Vegetable Farms in Wisconsin, USA.
+Sustainability.
+9:55-70.

 Silva, E.M., R. Claypool, J. Munsch, J. Hendrickson, P. Mitchell, and J. Mills.
 2014.
 Veggie Compass: A spreadsheet-based tool to calculate cost‐of‐production for diversified organic vegetable farmers.
 HortTechnology 24:394-402.